 Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA)

 A major revision of the bankruptcy law — the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) — added several provisions that attempts to limit acts of bad faith.

 Means test for Chapter 7 and Chapter 13.
 The means test was added to the bankruptcy code to force debtors into Chapter 13 if they have significant income.
 Previously, many high-income debtors were filing for Chapter 7, even though they could easily have paid more to their creditors.
 Furthermore, if their income is above the state median, then their payment plan must be for 5 years rather than 3, providing a greater return for unsecured creditors.

 Mandatory credit counseling and debtor education.
-The debtor is now required to take credit counseling courses before filing for bankruptcy, then is required to take a financial management course in order to get a discharge.
-Both the credit counseling course and the personal financial management course must be by agencies approved by the United States Trustee.
+To get a discharge, the debtor is required to take credit counseling courses before filing for bankruptcy, then a financial management course that can be taken during the bankruptcy.
+Both the credit counseling course and the personal financial management course must be provided by agencies approved by the United States Trustee.

 910-day limit on auto lien-stripping.
 If the debtor bought a car with a secured loan within 910 days of filing for bankruptcy, then the auto lender could retain its lien for the full amount of the debt rather than just for what the vehicle is worth.